5 questions to ask a Christian therapist before you book

 3. “Do your beliefs align with the Nicene Creed?”

 The Nicene Creed has clearly defined, for centuries, the core truths that Christians believe.
-The objective facts we believe or don’t believe about Jesus, about God, matter.
+The objective facts we believe or don’t believe about God matter.
 They shape how we view Him, even our subjective experience of Him, and how we walk out our faith.
 If someone who is claiming to be Christian has core beliefs that deviate from what Christians have declared true for centuries, it should make you pause.

 4. “Where do you stand on the issue of sexuality or sex ethics?”